Earthen plaster: Effect on indoor climate

 In principle, all wall coverings have an effect on the room climate: vapour permeable coatings designed to be capillary conductive, allow the wall layers behind them to absorb moisture and release it again.
-Due to the property of clay plasters to absorb a lot of moisture (up to nine times more than gypsum), a climatic buffer is created on the wall, which absorbs moisture and releases it again when the air humidity is low.
-These properties distinguish clay plasters from so-called "film-forming" surfaces, such as emulsion and latex paints, which have little or no permeability to moisture in the layers below.

-The area of the plastered wall has the greatest influence on the ability of the clay plaster to act as a climatic buffer.
-The thickness of the clay layer is of secondary importance in indoor use, as more than 80% of the moisture is initially bound in the top two millimetres of the clay wall.
-Just 10 mm is important for the "climate buffer effect" in "normal living conditions" because thick plaster layers (> 20 mm) are too slow to react to the constantly changing room air humidity.
+Due to the property of clay plasters to absorb moisture, a buffer is created on the wall, which absorbs moisture and releases it again when the air humidity is low.
+The area and the thickness of the plastered wall have the greatest influence on the ability of the clay plaster to act as a climatic buffer.
+The majority of the moisture is kept in the top layer of the clay plaster, so this layer is the most important for the climate buffer effect.
+Clay also has a high specific heat capacity, this allows the clay plaster to compensate for temperature fluctuations in the room.

-Clay stores heat (depending on the amount installed), and due to its high specific heat capacity, clay walls are able to compensate for temperature fluctuations.
-Thermal conductivity 0.47...0.93 W/(m-K).